alanlop-25/ESP32_AlexaTest/README.md

 In the second part, you need to open the _ESP32 AC_Test/ESP32_AlexaTest_AC_ and download it to be able to work on that code using the Arduino IDE.
 The "PinDefinitionsAndMore.h" is needed to be located in the same binder as the _.ino_ code to successfully upload the code into the ESP32.
 The pin that will be used to connect the IR diode will be the D4 in the ESP32, as the library establishes.

-Finally that is all you need to be able to understand how you can be able to control any digital device by making voice commands to turn ON and OFF devices.
-With the Alexa library there is a maximum of 10 devices to create in the Alexa app.
+Finally, that is all you need to be able to understand how you can control any digital device by making voice commands to turn ON and OFF devices by Alexa.
+With the Alexa library for this microcontroller, there is a maximum of 10 devices to create and vinculate in the Alexa app.